apache/myfaces-tobago/tobago-example/tobago-example-demo/src/main/tobago-vm/docker/readme.md

 ```

 TODOs:
-* Create and use the "docker" oder "demo" user.
+* Create and use the "docker" or "demo" user.